dotnet/csharpstandard/standard/classes.md

 A method is permitted to assign new values to a value parameter.
 Such assignments only affect the local storage location represented by the value parameter—they have no effect on the actual argument given in the method invocation.

-#### §method-input-parameters-new-clause Input parameters
+#### 15.6.2.3 Input parameters

 A parameter declared with an `in` modifier is an input parameter.
-An input parameter is a local reference variable (§ref-span-safety) that gets its initial referent from the corresponding argument supplied in the method invocation.
+An input parameter is a local reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) that gets its initial referent from the corresponding argument supplied in the method invocation.
 That argument is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.

 *Note*: As with reference variables the referent of an input parameter can be changed using the ref assignment (`= ref`) operator, however the value stored in the referent itself cannot be changed.

-When a formal parameter is an input parameter, the corresponding argument in a method invocation shall consist of either the keyword `in` followed by a *variable_reference* (§input-parameters-new-clause) of the same type as the formal parameter, or an *expression* for which an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from that argument expression to the type of the corresponding parameter.
+When a formal parameter is an input parameter, the corresponding argument in a method invocation shall consist of either the keyword `in` followed by a *variable_reference* ([§9.2.8](variables.md#928-input-parameters)) of the same type as the formal parameter, or an *expression* for which an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from that argument expression to the type of the corresponding parameter.
 A variable shall be definitely assigned before it can be passed as an input parameter.

 It is a compile-time error to modify the value of an input parameter.

 Within a method, an input parameter is always considered definitely assigned.

-Input parameters are not allowed on functions declared as an iterator ([§15.14](classes.md#1514-iterators)) or async function (§15.15).
+Input parameters are not allowed on functions declared as an iterator ([§15.14](classes.md#1514-iterators)) or async function ([§15.15](classes.md#1515-async-functions)).

 In a method that takes input parameters, it is possible for multiple names to represent the same storage location.

-#### 15.6.2.3 Reference parameters
+#### 15.6.2.4 Reference parameters

 A parameter declared with a `ref` modifier is a reference parameter.
-A reference parameter is a local reference variable (§ref-span-safety) that gets its initial referent from the corresponding argument supplied in the method invocation.
+A reference parameter is a local reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) that gets its initial referent from the corresponding argument supplied in the method invocation.

 *Note*: As with reference variables the referent of a reference parameter can be changed using the ref assignment (`= ref`) operator.